The Tissot World of Hockey Zone is the largest dedicated exhibit area within the Hockey Hall of Fame Click to enlarge.

-At approximately 6,000 square feet, the Tissot World of Hockey Zone is the largest dedicated exhibit area within the Hockey Hall of Fame.
-The zone provides an unparalleled tribute to international hockey, with an unrivalled collection of artifacts and media on display, including histories and exhibit materials from all 69 IIHF member countries.
+At approximately 6,000 square feet, the newly revitalized and immersive Tissot World of Hockey Zone is the largest dedicated exhibit area within the Hockey Hall of Fame.
+The zone provides an unparalleled tribute to international hockey, with an unrivalled collection of artifacts and media on display, including histories and exhibit materials from all 74 IIHF member countries.

 The zone celebrates the game of hockey globally through exhibits including:

-The Tissot World of Hockey displays also cover Women's & Men's World Championships, European National Leagues, the Spenglar Cup and many current and historical international tournaments, the World Cup of Hockey, the Canada Cup as well as other significant worldwide hockey events including the Olympic Games.
+The Tissot World of Hockey displays also cover Women's & Men's World Championships, European National Leagues, the Spenglar Cup and many current and historical international tournaments including the World Cup of Hockey, the Canada Cup as well as other significant worldwide hockey events such as the Olympic Games.
 The highlight of this exhibit is the 2010 Olympic 'Golden Goal' display featuring Sidney Crosby's stick, gloves, puck, podium and 'Golden Net'.

-THE LUCKY LOONIE - Also on display in the Tissot World of Hockey Zone is a surprising talisman that helped bring good luck to Team Canada's Women and Men as both won Olympic gold medals at the 2002 Winter Games.
+THE LUCKY LOONIE - Also on display in the Tissot World of Hockey Zone is a surprising talisman that helped bring good luck to Team Canada's Women's and Men's teams at the 2002 Olympic Winter Games.
 The 'Lucky Loonie' had been secretly buried beneath the centre ice faceoff dot at the arena in Salt Lake City by the Canadian icemakers.
-During your visit to the Hockey Hall of Fame, remember to touch the coin yourself to share in some of its good fortune.
+Both Canadian teams would capture the gold medal.

 A major sponsor and supporter of the Tissot World of Hockey is the International Ice Hockey Federation..
 The major international body governing the sport of ice hockey, the IIHF was formed in Paris, France in 1908.
 At this time its membership consisted of five European nations.
 Canada became a member in 1920 at the Antwerp Olympics.
 Over the last ten decades the IIHF has presided over the most prestigious tournaments outside North America including the Olympics, World Championships, World Junior Championships and the World Cup of Hockey.
 Full list of IIHF inductees.